malcobrown-dotcom/Malcolm-Brown-CV/README.md

 **Asia MI Contractor**
 - Produced **management information reporting and analytics** across Asia.
 - Delivered financial packs to support **workforce and portfolio planning**.
-- Partnered with technology leaders to improve transparency of spend.
+- Partnered with technology leaders to improve **transparency of spend**.
+- Redesigned reporting process and outputs to improve both **quality and time to deliver**

 ---